jusdisgi/biggie-splays/README.md

 # biggie-splays
 A bigger split keyboard with stagger and splay, for those who want too many keys.

-Currently there is a finished Choc v1 design.
-I have not tested it but I intend to order PCBs soon.
+Currently I have completed designs for Choc v1 and v2.
+I have not tested it but I intend to order PCBs of the v2 design soon.
 I don't know if I will revisit this one for other switch types.
 Probably would be a cool MX board though...

 I will eventually be working up a case for this one, unlike my previous designs which have all been caseless.
 Stay tuned!